gfg-ps/daily-problems/README.md

 This repository contains my solutions to the daily programming problems from GeeksforGeeks (GFG).
 GeeksforGeeks is a well-known platform that offers a vast array of resources and materials for computer science and programming topics.

-## Purpose
-The purpose of this repository is to document my journey of solving the daily programming problems provided by GeeksforGeeks.
-By consistently solving these problems, I aim to enhance my problem-solving skills, strengthen my understanding of algorithms and data structures, and broaden my knowledge of various programming concepts.

 ## Structure
 The repository is organized into folders, each representing a specific problem or puzzle from GeeksforGeeks.
 Inside each folder, you will find my solution to the respective problem, usually implemented in a programming language in Python.